ashwin15savage/DBMS-mini-project/README.md

 15.  write a query to display the product owner,name,manufacturer and cost which is greater than average of the cost of all products in descending order

+16. Write a query to display order Id and name of the order who ordered Flat price book- Business 1

+17. Write a query to display details of 5 lead id, name and their company who invloved in a task and their opportunity amount is more than 20000

+18. Write a query to display details of order Id,name and amount of those whose order date is active and ordered before they bought a book.

 # Team
 1. Ashwin
 2. Hari